msalemor/apim-end-to-end-encryption/README.md

 ## Requirements

-- There's a requirement have TLS encryption with custom domains from the caller, through API management to the APIs
+- There's a requirement to have TLS encryption with custom domains from the caller through API Mnagement to the APIs
 - API Management deployed in internal mode

 ```bash